Features of Debenture (9 Points) – Scholarszilla

 Features of Debenture

-1) Promise: Debenture is a promise b company that it owes specified sum of money to holder of the debenture.
+A debenture is a promise by a company that it owes specified sum of money to holder of the debenture.

 7) Parties to Debentures: